 Should there be different arms of CAEECC?
 Or would that create silos?

 How can we best engage communities not on CAEECC in addition to ensuring authentic representation on CAEECC?

+What will be metrics of success for each proposal?

+CPUC could take this opportunity to task or explore with the Restructuring working Group with brainstorming potential innovations for CAEECC make-up and scope of work evolution to accelerate State climate and equity goals and bring new, more democratic access to real community engagement that has not yet existed.

 Proposed Timeline

+An approach to compensating eligible stakeholders for this Restructuring Working Group should be determined before its launch (See Recommendation 2 for details on compensation options).

 The timeline should be sufficiently long to enable dialogue, brainstorm, debate, development of ideas.

-The timeline could be aligned with the application process and could start as soon as May or June, depending on discussions, next steps at the April CAEECC meeting as well as the schedule outlined by the Commissioner for the EE application and biz plan proceeding. *Note, there will be a shifting of CAEECC facilitation team July 1, 2022, which may impact this schedule*
+The timeline could be aligned with the application process and could start as soon as May or June, depending on discussions, next steps at the April CAEECC meeting as well as the schedule outlined by the Commissioner for the EE application and PA Business Plan proceeding. *Note, there will be a shifting of CAEECC facilitation team July 1, 2022, which may impact this schedule*

-The length of time should be no less than 6 months to allow for space between meetings to develop ideas as well as to ensure the process is accessible, especially to individuals or groups who have fewer resources and/or for which it would not be possible to participate on a fast timeline.
+Regardless the length of time should be no less than 6 months to allow for space between meetings to develop ideas as well as to ensure the process is accessible, especially to individuals or groups who have fewer resources and/or for which it would not be possible to participate on a fast timeline.

+The new WG will develop a specific timeline

 Proposed Approach/Process to Co-Create [need to clarify if this is for the Restructuring Working Group or other aspects of CAEECC or something else?]